Entering the European market for fresh peas

 Competition from local in-season vegetables

 During the European summer there is a great variety of local peas and beans which compete with imported products.
 This local produce includes cheaper common green beans as well as some fresh sugar snaps and mangetout.
 During this time the consumer often prefers local products, which are fresher, more sustainable and widely available for a good price.
-So between June and September the demand for imported sugar snaps and mangetout declines.
+So between June and September the demand for imported sugar snaps and mangetout sometimes declines depending on the availability of local products.

 Tip:

-4. What are the prices for fresh peas?
+4. What are the prices of fresh peas in the European market?

 Prices for imported fresh peas mainly depend on their availability throughout the year.
 Sugar snaps and mangetout have more or less the same price level.
-Climate and annual changes have a great influence on the price development.
-However, it is the market that in the end sets the price.
+Climate and changes in availability have a great influence on price development.

 During supply gaps and in between the seasons of different supply countries prices can go up due to lower availability.
+Prices are usually the highest in the months of May and June.
 At this time there is more room to ship fresh peas by air.
 At the beginning of a season the young pea pods are also most fragile, which is another motivation to use faster air freight.
 During the peak season prices may settle down and larger volumes are then often sea freighted.
+Sea freight has also increased in importance due to sustainability as well as rising transportation costs.
+February and March catch the lowest prices when Egypt is in its peak season.

-Over the last decade the trade value per kilo shows a gradual increase of around 15% (see figure 5).
+Prices in the past three years have been volatile.
+The average trade prices increased in 2022-2023, mainly due to higher costs and lower availability.
 Kenya exports the highest value per kilo, likely because of its intensive use of air freight, followed by Peru and Guatemala.
-Zimbabwe is more price competitive according to the trade statistics.
-Egypt and Morocco are the bottom two being closest to the European market and exporting both high-value snap peas and common peas.
+Zimbabwe is more price competitive.
+Egypt and Morocco are the nearest to the European market and export both high-value snap peas and common peas.

-Wholesale purchase prices in Europe average around 4.5 to 6 euros per kilo.
-Bulk boxes of 2 to 5 kilos may be slightly lower priced than the pre-packaged peas for consumers.
-Importers generally maintain a net profit margin of at least 8% over their selling price, excluding handling and packing costs.
+Wholesale purchase prices in Europe average around 4.5 to 7 euros per kilo.
+Bulk boxes of 2 to 5 kilos are lower priced than the pre-packaged peas for consumers.
+Importers generally maintain a net profit margin of at least 8% over their selling price, excluding handling and packing and repacking costs.

 Consumer prices for fresh peas fluctuate according to their quality, packing and segment.
-Supermarket prices for sugar snaps and snow peas range between 9 and 12 euro per kilo.
-These retail prices are relatively stable and have little connection with the trade and wholesale prices.
+Supermarket prices for sugar snaps and snow peas range between 9 and 16 euros per kilo.
+Supermarkets commonly sell 200g or 250g packages.
+Retail prices are relatively stable and have little connection with the trade and wholesale prices.

-*the price breakdown varies depending on the timing and the origin
+*the price breakdown varies depending on the timing, the origin and the value added (packaging)

 Tip: